Surrogacy for Intended Parents in UK

 - At the time of birth, the surrogate (and, if she is married or in a civil partnership, her consenting spouse or civil partner) will be the child’s legal parents.

 - Following the birth, a legal process known as the parental order process is used to shift legal parental responsibility from the surrogate to the IP (s).

 - At least one of the IPs, or the IP in the case of an individual applicant, must be genetically linked to the newborn in order to file for a parental order and transfer legal parentage.

 - Before proceeding with a surrogacy agreement, be sure you can satisfy the criteria of a Parental Order (or if you do not, to take legal advice).

-Surrogacy for heterosexual couples in UK requires you to consider a list of elements and aspects.
+Surrogacy for Straight couples in UK requires you to consider a list of elements and aspects.
 While these instances are exceedingly unusual in practice, there is a chance that a surrogate may change her mind about the IP(s) caring for the kid after birth.